Mahdi-Alizadeh96/rust-activities/README.md

 ### Activity 8 - Organizing similar data using structs

 - Print the flavor of a drink and it's fluid ounces

+### Activity 9 - Data management using tuples

+- Print whether the y-value of a cartesian coordinate is greater than 5, less than 5, or equal to 5